MasoudAsadzade/ContactAPI/README.md

 ﻿ # ContactAPI on CleanArchitecture
-ContactAPI on Clean Architecture for ASP.NET Core 5.0.
+ContactAPI on Clean Architecture and CQRS patern for ASP.NET Core 5.0.
 Built with Onion/Hexagonal Architecture.
 ## Technologies
 * ASP.NET Core 5.0 WebAPI (JWT and Swagger)
 * Entity Framework Core 5.0